mollerse/frp-sbs/blogpost.md

         $("[type=submit]").attr("disabled", !valid);
     });
 ```
-We are now using four different values to track the validity of the new record we wish to
-add to the collection, which are all changing when the user enters new values into the
-corresponding input field.
+We are now using four different variables to track the validity of the new record we wish to add to the collection, which are all changing when the user enters new values into the corresponding input field.
 Again we have the same pattern of reacting to events.
+We also find ourselves in the situation where we have to keep track of a relatively complex state; the combined validtity of four fields making up the validity of a single record.

-The final piece of functionality we want is sending the new record to the server for final
+The final piece of functionality we want is sending the new record to the server for final verification.
-verification.

 ```javascript
     var resetForm = function() {